sintax1/community/docs/operator/basic/professional.md

 Chains may come bundled with custom agents or designed for specific operating systems and many come with "man pages" explaining them in detail.
 The idea is simple: every Tuesday review the new chain and run a focused security assessment in your environment.

-### Advanced plugins

----

-From the plugins section, Professional license holders have access to a handful of advanced plugins:

-- Publisher: automatically publish your security results to the SIEM of your choice
-- Planner: reorder your chain by overriding Prelude's built-in planning engine
-- Reports: view and export red team reports from your usage

 ### Private support